-3. Procedural Safeguards/Manifestation Determination

-Within ten (10) school days of a recommendation for expulsion or any decision to change the placement of a child with a disability because of a violation of a code of scholar conduct, CCS, the parent/guardian, and relevant members of the IEP/504 Team shall review all relevant information in the scholar's file, including the child's IEP/504 Plan, any teacher observations, and any relevant information provided by the parents to determine:
+- 1. Procedural Safeguards/Manifestation Determination Within ten (10) school days of a recommendation for expulsion or any decision to change the placement of a child with a disability because of a violation of a code of scholar conduct, CCS, the parent/guardian, and relevant members of the IEP/504 Team shall hold a manifestation determination for the purpose of reviewing all relevant information in the scholar's file, including the child's IEP/504 Plan, any teacher observations, and any relevant information provided by the parents to determine: - a.

-- a.
 If the conduct in question was caused by, or had a direct and substantial relationship to, the child's disability; or - b.
 If the conduct in question was the direct result of the local educational agency's failure to implement the IEP/504 Plan.

-If CCS, the parent/guardian, and relevant members of the IEP/504 Team determine that either of the above is applicable for the child, the conduct shall be determined to be a manifestation of the child's disability.
+If the IEP/504 Team determines that either of the above is applicable for the child, the conduct shall be determined to be a manifestation of the child's disability, the IEP/504 Team shall: